-Responding to community demands, the Social Work program developed a master's program (on-campus and online option) with an emphasis on service in rural environments.
-The Master of Social Work (MSW) program was admitted to candidacy for accreditation by the Council on Social Work Education in February 1999 and was fully accredited since 2002.
+Responding to community demands, the Department of Social Work developed a master's program (on-campus and online option) with an emphasis on service in rural environments.
+The Master of Social Work (MSW) program was admitted to candidacy for accreditation by the Council on Social Work Education in February 1999 and has been fully accredited since 2015.
 The primary purpose of the program is to graduate clinical social workers who have the knowledge and skills for advanced practice in rural environments to improve the well-being of individuals, families, groups, organizations and communities.

 Program Learning Objectives

 This MSW program is a competency-based program with 45 practice behaviors at the foundation level and 43 practice behaviors at the advanced level.
-The ten social work competencies promulgated by the Council on Social Work Education (2008) are as follows:
+The 10 social work competencies promulgated by the Council on Social Work Education (2015) are as follows:

 - Identify as a professional social worker and conduct oneself accordingly

 - Apply social work ethical principles to guide professional practice